SUSYUSTC/MathTranslate/README.md

 ## Requirements
 1. Python3 and pip.
 [Anaconda](https://www.anaconda.com) is recommended.
-2. (IP users in Mainland China): [Tencent Translation API](https://cloud.tencent.com/product/tmt) account.
+2. (For users with IP in Mainland China): [Tencent Translation API](https://cloud.tencent.com/product/tmt) account.
 After registration, you can get the secret ID and secret key in [Tencent Console](https://console.cloud.tencent.com/cam/capi).
-Tencent Translate is the translation API with the highest free quota in our knowledge besides Google Translate, with a free quota of 5 million characters per month, and no fee will be deducted if there is no manual recharge (that is, there is no need to worry about misuse).
+Tencent Translate is the translation API with the highest free quota to our knowledge besides Google Translate, with a free quota of 5 million characters per month, and no fee will be deducted if there is no manual recharge (that is, there is no need to worry about misuse).

 ## Installation
 `pip install --upgrade mathtranslate`